Art Central Foundation

 Piqua • 937-773-9630

 Since 1990, the Piqua Arts Council has been dedicated to making the arts accessible to the community through education, support, and presentation.
-They continue to fulfill their mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, proper recognition and show of appreciation for volunteers and supporters.
+It continues to fulfill its mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, and proper recognition and show of appreciation for volunteers and supporters.

 Preble County Arts Association (PCAA)